geographiclib/geographiclib-doc/source/doc/triaxial.rst

 The package works equally well in Octave and in MATLAB.
 However note that the solution of the geodesic problems is about 40 times faster in MATLAB.
-Version 2.3 (released 2024-07-09) fixes some bugs in this class.
+Version 2.4 (released 2025-08-21) fixes some bugs in this class.

+The C++ library [GeographicLib-2.6]_ now implements all of the functionality in the Octave/MATLAB package with the following
+exceptions:

+ * the aids for plotting curves on the ellipsoid are missing,
+ * the solution of the direct geodesic problem is implemented using Jacobi's method,
+ * the inverse geodesic solution leverages Jacobi's direct solution,
+ * coordinate conversions allow the inclusion of direction and height for all coordinate systems.

 .. _tricoords: